-When all application materials have been received and the file is complete, it is forwarded by the College of Graduate and Professional Studies to the appropriate program admissions committee for review.
-Each program's admissions committee reviews applications once monthly beginning around the middle of the month.
-Once the committee has rendered a decision, the College of Graduate and Professional Studies sends prompt, written notification to the applicant.
+Applications are forwarded by the College of Graduate & Professional Studies to the appropriate program admissions committee for review only when all application materials have been received and the file is complete.
+Each program's admission committee reviews complete applications monthly beginning around the middle of each month.
+Once the committee has rendered a decision, the College of Graduate & Professional Studies sends prompt, written notification to the applicant.
+The above dates are applicable to complete applicant files received by the appropriate deadlines.

-- \ Applications to the online Business Administration/General Business or Retail Management programs are due twice annually by May 1st for consideration for admission to the subsequent fall semester as a part-time studentor by February 1st for admission to the subsequent summer semeste ras a full-time student.
+- Applications to the online Business Administration/General Business or Retail Management programs are due twice annually by May 1st for consideration for admission to the subsequent fall semester as a part-time student or by February 1st for admission to the subsequent summer semester as a full-time student.
 Applicants are notified of a decision within 45 days of receipt of the complete application.
-Deposits are refundable provided a written withdrawal/refund request is submitted to the College of Graduate and Professional Studies prior to the dates above. - \\ Applications to the Communication Sciences and Disorders program are due annually by February 1st for consideration for admission to the subsequent fall semester.
+Deposits are refundable provided a written withdrawal/refund request is submitted to the College of Graduate and Professional Studies prior to the dates above. - Applications to the Communication Sciences and Disorders program are due annually by February 1st for consideration for admission to the subsequent fall semester.
 Applicants are notified of a decision no later than March 15th and must accept the offer-of-admission by submitting a deposit by April 15th.
-Deposits are refundable provided a written withdrawal/refund request is submitted to the College of Graduate and Professional Studies prior to June 30th. - \\\Applications to the Education/Curriculum and Instruction Specialist in Music are due by February 1st for consideration for admission to the subsequent summer semester cohort.
+Deposits are refundable provided a written withdrawal/refund request is submitted to the College of Graduate and Professional Studies prior to June 30th. - Applications to the Education/Curriculum and Instruction Specialist in Music are due by February 1st for consideration for admission to the subsequent summer semester cohort.
 Applicants are notified of a decision no later than March 15th and must accept the offer-of-admission by submitting a deposit by April 15th.
 Deposits are refundable provided a written withdrawal/refund request is submitted to the College of Graduate and Professional Studies prior to April 30th.